Stealing and Evading Malware Classifiers and Antivirus at Low False Positive Conditions: Background and Related Work

-In model extraction or model stealing attacks, an adversary creates a new \textit{surrogate} model by smartly querying a target model and therefore \textit{learning} from it, obtaining a performance that is equivalent to the stolen target model.
+In model extraction or model stealing attacks, an adversary creates a new \textit{surrogate} model by smartly querying a target model and, therefore \textit{learning} from it, obtaining an equivalent performance to the stolen target model.
 The target model is typically a black-box or gray-box setup.
 The type of information taken varies from stealing the model's functionality to stealing the model's architecture, hyperparameters, optimizers, etc.

-Depending on the target model $f$, the adversary may query this model $f$ with data $X$ from what is called a \textbf{thief} dataset $\mathcal{D}_{thief}$, and retrieve classification labels or confidence vectors $Y_{target}$ from the target model.
+Depending on the target model $f$, the adversary may query this model $f$ with data $X$ from what is called a \textbf{thief} dataset $\mathcal{D}_{thief}$, and retrieve classification labels or confidence vectors $\hat{y}_{target}$ from the target model.
 An important aspect is that these attacks are usually performed under a query budget since model queries can be costly in terms of money and time.

 Following the definitions in~\cite{jagielski2020high}, in a \textbf{fidelity} attack, the adversary aims to create a surrogate model that learns the decision boundary of the target as faithfully as possible, including the errors that the target makes.
 These surrogate models can be used later in other tasks, such as generating adversarial samples.
 In a \textbf{task accuracy} attack, the adversary aims to construct a surrogate model that performs equally well \textit{or better} than the target model in a specific task such as image or malware classification.
 The attacker's ultimate goal affects the selection of the thief dataset, the metrics for a successful attack, and the attack strategy itself.